Alessandro Fantini

 Alessandro Fantini (Fossacesia, 1 January 1932 — Trier, West-Germany, 5 May 1961) was an Italian professional road bicycle racer.
-Fantini died after a crash at the end of the sixth stage of the 1961 Tour of Germany.
+After winning the fifth stage, Fantini died after a crash during a mass sprint at the end of the sixth stage of the 1961 Tour of Germany.
+He was immediately admitted to a hospital, but surgery was impossible due to the large amount of amphetamines in his system.
+He died two days later.